Kakawin Sutasoma: Summary

 By the time of Sutasoma's visit to the hermitage, the king had sworn that he would make an offering of 100 kings to the God Kala if he would cure him of his illness.
 The holy men begged Sutasoma to kill this demonic king, but he refused.
 Even the Goddess Prithvi beseeched him to kill the king, but he would not, since he wanted to be an ascetic.
 Later, he met a demon with an elephant's head who preyed upon humans.
 Sutasoma nearly became his victim, but he fought the beast and struck him down.

 The demon surrendered and received a sermon from Sutasoma about Buddhism and that it is forbidden to kill any living creature.
-Afterwards, the demon became Sutasomo's disciple.
-Later, he met a dragon and defeated it to which it also became his disciple.
-Finally, Sutasoma met a hungry tigress who preyed on her own children, but Sutasoma stopped her and told her why she should not do that.
+Afterward, the demon became Sutasomo's disciple.
+Later, he met a dragon and defeated it which also became his disciple.
+Finally, Sutasoma met a hungry tigress who preyed on her children, but Sutasoma stopped her and told her why she should not do that.
 However, the tigress persisted and Sutasoma offered his own body as food for the tigress.
 She jumped on him and sucked out his blood.
 The tigress realised she had done was wrong, and began to cry and repent.
 Then the God Indra appeared and made Sutasoma live again.
 The tigress also became his disciple, and they all continued the journey.

-By this time, there was a war between the demon king Kalmasapada and king Dasabahu, a cousin of Sutasoma.
+By this time, there was a war between the demon king Kalmasapada and King Dasabahu, a cousin of Sutasoma.
 King Dasabahu happened to meet with Sutasoma and invited him home so that he could marry his daughter.
 Sutasoma was married and returned home to Hastinapura.
 He had children and became King Sutasoma.
 Later, he gathered 100 kings to offer to the God Kala, but Kala did not want to accept them, instead he wanted Sutasoma to be offered instead.
 Purusada made war with Sutasoma, but because Sutasoma did not resist, he was captured and sacrificed to Kala.
 Sutasoma was prepared to be eaten so that the 100 kings could go free.
-Purusada was so affected by this sacrifice that he tried to atone for it, which resulted in the 100 kings to be released.
+Purusada was so affected by this sacrifice that he tried to atone for it, which resulted in the 100 kings being released.